-Denton bail fund founded by Guyer student raised $10,000 and helped free nine people
+Denton Bail Fund founded by Guyer student raised $10,000 and helped free nine people

-Doucette started the fund on May 31 just in case any local protesters found themselves in jail for breaking curfew and needed help posting bail after the city of Denton imposed a curfew, citing protests in other cities.
+Doucette started the fund on May 31 just in case any local protesters found themselves in jail for breaking curfew and needed help posting bail after Denton imposed a curfew, citing protests in other cities.

 “People donated with their own money in the Denton community,” Doucette said.
 “Once the night ended and no one got arrested, before Anjelica [Fraga] invited me [to start the Denton Bail Fund], I said I’d donate all the funds to the Dallas Bail Fund.”

 Fraga persuaded Doucette to keep the fund local instead.
-The group posted their first bail in early August.
+The group posted its first bail in early August.

 Bail is the amount of money those arrested for an offense must pay in order to be released until their trial.
 According to the American Bar Association, the purpose of bail is to ensure defendants will appear for all of their trial and pretrial hearings.
 The money is then returned to the defendants when their trial is over.